bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 ---

-# Production and Community usage status
+# Usage

-* Challenges on rolling out compressed whisper
+* Challenges on rolling out compressed whisper at Booking
 	* Out of order
 	* Rewrite
 * Trie+NFA/DFA index solution made it to our production!

 ---

+# Debugging and testing

+* For working on new file format, being able to analyze the bytes and tooling for migrations: [cmd/compare](https://github.com/go-graphite/go-whisper/blob/master/cmd/compare.go), [cmd/dump](https://github.com/go-graphite/go-whisper/blob/master/cmd/dump.go), etc
+* Testing using production queries
+* Fuzzing and randomized input

+---

 # Retro

-* Special thanks to Alexey Zhiltsov (best sysadmin) and our Graphite team!
+* Special thanks to [Alexey Zhiltsov](https://github.com/azhiltsov) (best sysadmin) and our Graphite team!
-* It was a great learning journey developing the two features!
+* It was a great learning journey: designing and implementing the technologies!
-* Challenging/Improving existing stack is hard
+* Challenging/improving existing stack is hard
 * Testing, debugging and tooling is important!